markmoxon/elite-source-code-bbc-micro-cassette/extracted/README.md

-# Extracted binaries
+# Extracted binaries for the tape version of Elite

-This folder contains the binaries extracted from the original sources on Ian Bell's personal website.
+This folder contains the binaries extracted from the original sources for the tape version of Elite on Ian Bell's personal website.

 ---